marksweiss/sofine/README.md

     data_source_group = 'example'
     adds_keys = runner.adds_keys(data_source, data_source_group)

+This call returns the following JSON and only JSON output is supported for this call:

+    {"adds_keys": true|false}

 ## Additional Convenience Methods

 Plugins called from Python also expose two convenience methods that let you get a reference to the plugin's module or to the plugin's class.